RU

 • Low cost;

-• Simple to make and remove;
+• Easy to make and remove;

 • Low to moderate aesthetic properties.